NewETown/Buddy-Android-SDK/README.md

 #### GET

-This sample searches for the checkin we created in the POST example.
-See [Search Checkins](https://buddyplatform.com/docs/Search%20Checkins) for a full list of parameters.
+We now can call GET to [search for the checkin](https://buddyplatform.com/docs/Checkins#SearchCheckins) we just created!

     // Search for the checkin we created in the previous example Map<String, Object> parameters = new HashMap<String, Object>();